VIKINGS COMMUNITY CHEERLEADING

-Vikings Community Cheerleading, located in University Place, Washington, is a no-cut, non-profit, recreational cheerleading squad for ages 6-16.
+Vikings Community Cheerleading, located in University Place, Washington, is a non-profit, recreational cheerleading squad for ages 6-16.
 We were founded in 2009 on the belief that cheerleading can and should promote positive values, build self-esteem, and foster a sense of community.
-VCC is dedicated to supporting and promoting our local Junior Vikings Football teams, providing community service in and around University Place, and cheering competitively at a Junior Recreational level.
+VCC is dedicated to supporting and promoting our local Junior Vikings Football teams, providing community service in and around University Place, and cheering competitively at a recreational level.

 COACHES AND BOARD MEMBERS